Justeez/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 0
-Script that prints absolute path name of the currentworking directory.
+Script that prints absolute path name of the current working directory.

 Task 1
 Script that displays the contents list of your directory.